sloum

 swim

 swim is a program for creating project boards/swim lanes.
 It is an offline program that saves projects to file.
 The files can be synchronized via rsync or other for collaborative purposes, but the program is mostly intended for solo or centralized use (on a server where multiple users may access it, for example).
 It was written in Go and detects terminal capabilities to provide a nice looking interface.
+I host documentation for it here.

 tally